-Water usage per £m sales decreased by 8.0%.
-On a normalised† basis, water usage per £m sales decreased by 12.8%.
+Water usage per £m sales increased by 8.8%.
+On a normalised† basis, water usage per £m sales increased by 5.7%.

 Chlorinated solvent use

 The use of chlorinated solvents in Bodycote's thermal processing activities has been reduced in recent years as aqueous degreasing facilities have been introduced.
-In 2014, the normalised† solvent use decreased by 20.7% compared with the previous year.
+In 2015, the normalised† solvent use showed a slight increase of 5.6% compared with the previous year.

 (tonne CO2e/£m sales normalised3)

 - Accident frequency is defined as the number of lost time accidents x 200,000 hours (approximately 100 man years), divided by the total number of employee hours worked.

 - CO2e is carbon dioxide equivalent, which represents the CO2 release due to our energy usage.